mhauru/TensorFactorizations.jl/README.md

 difference between `A` and the decomposition, divided by the Frobenius norm of `A`.
 This is the same thing as the 2-norm of the singular values that are truncated out, divided by the 2-norm of all the singular values.
-The other option is `:trace`, in which case a 1-norm is used in stead.
+The other option is `:trace`, in which case a 1-norm is used instead.

 If `print_error=true` the truncation error is printed.
 The default is `false`.

-If `return_error=true` then the relative truncation error is also returned.
+If `return_error=true` then the truncation error is also returned.
 The default is `false`.

 Note that no iterative techniques are used, which means choosing to truncate